elki-project/elki-project.github.io/outlier_knn.md

 layout: page
 title: Outlier Algorithms with k-Nearest-Neighbors
 short: kNN-based Outlier
-parent: algorithms
+hideparent: algorithms
 ---

-> Important note: this information is for ELKI 0.7.
+Important note: this information is for ELKI 0.7.\\
->
+Progress to unify these parameters is still underway!
-> Progress to unify these parameters is still underway!
+{: class="box-warn" }

 Overview of kNN interpretation across algorithms
 ================================================